Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ## Overview

+In the previous lesson, we covered the basic differences between the Reactive Network and ReactVM.
+In this one, we will dive into subscriptions, a key feature that allows RSCs to automatically respond to events emitted by other contracts.
 Subscriptions in Reactive Smart Contracts enable a contract to listen for specific events emitted by other contracts.
 When these events occur, the subscribing contract can automatically execute predefined logic.

+By the end of this article, you will learn to:

+* Configure and manage subscriptions both statically and dynamically.
+* Handle subscription and unsubscription events within your smart contracts.
+* Recognize the limitations and best practices for using subscriptions in Reactive Smart Contracts.

 ## How to Implement Subscriptions